 - 14.1 The Council agreed to implement the Real Living Wage with effect from 1 April 2018 and guaranteed that no member of staff in the Council will earn less than the Real Living Wage.
 The Real Living Wage is independently calculated each year by the Resolution Foundation and overseen by the Living Wage Commission.
-By paying the Real Living Wage employers are voluntarily ensuring that their employees can earn a wage which is enough to live on as determined by the Living Wage Foundation. - 14.2 The Real Living Wage rate of £12.00 per hour will be implemented in line with the 2024/25 pay award and will be effective from 1 April 2024.
-This will be reviewed on an annual basis to ensure that no member of staff in the Council will earn less than the Real Living Wage.
+By paying the Real Living Wage employers are voluntarily ensuring that their employees can earn a wage which is enough to live on as determined by the Living Wage Foundation. - 14.2 The Real Living Wage rate of £12.60 per hour will be implemented from 1 April 2025 this will be reviewed annually and no member of staff in the Council will earn less than the Real Living Wage.
+The pay award when agreed will also be implemented from the 1 April 2025.